Logistics is the key cost driver in gas detection. This is how you reduce its impact on your bottom line.

 Calibration gases are classified as “Dangerous Goods”.
 You can’t just send a container of pressurised Methane on a commercial airliner.
 Here are some of the costs associated with calibration gas logistics:

-Considering how the dangerous goods fees alone can amount to hundreds of dollars for an individual delivery, there’s no wonder careful logistics planning is crucial.
+Considering how the dangerous goods fees alone can amount to hundreds of dollars for an individual delivery, it's no wonder careful logistics planning is crucial.

 In fact, with the right approach, you can leapfrog most of the cost drivers above.

 We have spent 20 years developing and fine-tuning a system that helps you avoid all the costly pitfalls.
 How?